rwb/lesson7/README.md

 ## Mid-Term Exam - Due Monday 10/24/22

+* Question from a student: "For problem 18 on the exam, we are instructed to estimate a logistic regression model using both treatment dummy variables as predictors.
+Is it correct to say that we estimated this same model in number 17 to perform the likelihood ratio test?"
+My answer: There are multiple correct ways you could go about calculating the likelihood ratio test in question 17.
+One of the ways of conducting that test would address question 18 as well.

 * Here is the R code you will use to set up your dataset for this week's exam:

 ```r